Dynamic Quantile Function Models: Dynamic Quantile Function Models

+It can be shown via simulation that, under the proposed $gh$-DQF model (introduced later in Section~\ref{sec:gh-dqf}), $\mu_{\mathrm{X},t}$ is closely approximated by $\tilde{X}_t$.
 The \emph{modelling task} is then to define the collection $\{\mathbb{S},\, \mathcal{M},\, F_{t}\}$.
 Notice that the mapping $\mathcal{M}$ is non-unique and the properties of the model greatly depends on its choice.
-In the subsequent sections, we will introduce one particular choice of $\mathcal{M}$ based on the g-and-h family of distributions.
+In the subsequent sections, we will introduce one particular choice of $\mathcal{M}$ based on the family of $g$-and-$h$ distributions.